Product Design Case Study • Complex Financial UX • Trust-Heavy Workflow Design

 • The UI made the consequence and next action clearer

-Why this is relevant to strategic UX work
+Why this is strong strategic UX work

 • I used a real escalation to frame a broader opportunity